Fermata Auto vs Screen2Auto(2026): Which is better for Android Auto?

 The media player Fermata Auto was created especially for Android Auto.
 It focuses on streaming apps and video rather than mirroring your complete phone.
 This makes it safer than complete phone mirroring, more stable, and easier to use.

-- Add your own favorite apps manually if they’re not listed.
+• Add your favorite apps manually if they’re not listed.

-- Enjoy smooth playback with regular updates that support Android 15 and Android Auto 12+.
+• Enjoy playback with regular updates that support Android 15 and Android Auto 12+.

-What I like most about Fermata Auto is how polished it feels.
-The interface looks like it belongs in Android Auto, with clean menus and big buttons.
-It doesn’t overwhelm you with options, it just works.
-For me, this makes it perfect for long trips when passengers want to watch something, or when I’m parked waiting in the car.
+I really like Fermata Auto because it feels polished.
+The interface looks like it belongs in Android Auto with menus and big buttons.
+It doesn't overwhelm you with options it just works.
+I think Fermata Auto is perfect for trips when passengers want to watch something, on YouTube or Netflix.
+It's also great when I'm parked waiting in the car.
+Fermata Auto makes it easy to find something to watch.

 How to Install Fermata Auto (Step-by-Step)